jdtournier/oop_codespace/README.md

-## Test repository to experiement with GitHub CodeSpaces
+## Test repository to experiment with GitHub CodeSpaces

 With a view to using this for the KCL C++ course.